Evan Cole

-Evan Cole (born 1st of January 1961) is the American founder and CEO of H.D.
-Buttercup, a home furnishings and interiors retailer with five California locations in Los Angeles (Culver City, Santa Monica and Downtown Arts District, Orange County) and San Francisco (SOMA).
+Evan Cole (born 1 January 1961) is the American founder and CEO of H.D.
+Buttercup, a home furnishings and interiors retailer.
 Born and raised in Queens, New York, Cole attended Boston University when he was 16 years old.

 Career

 Cole's entrepreneurial journey started when he secured the first-ever licenses to sell IBM personal computers and franchise retail VAR One Hour Photos.
 He also ran a seasonal holiday store called the Holiday Spirit before entering the home furnishings industry.

-In 1982, Cole joined the ABC Carpet Store on 19th and Broadway in New York.
-He expanded the product line by adding an eclectic mix of rugs, antiques, linens, bodums, furniture, lighting and accessories from his travels around the world.
+In 1982, Cole joined the ABC Carpet Store on 19th Street and Broadway in New York.
+He expanded the product line by adding an eclectic mix of rugs, antiques, linens, bodums, furniture, lighting, and accessories.
 He founded ABC Home in 1985 and opened their first restaurant in 1997.
-Through combining unexpected pieces together, juxtaposing a variety of decorating styles, and multi-layering, Cole introduced the home as fashion concept.
-He created a mix and match fashion aesthetic that had never been done with furniture.
+Cole introduced the home as a fashion concept.
 In 1994, Cole received the NRF (National Retail Federation) Retailer of the Year award.

-As Chief Executive of ABC Carpet and Home, Cole was responsible for the company's annual revenue growth from $3 million in 1982 to $170 million in 2004, when he left the company.
+The company's annual revenue grew from $3 million in 1982 to $170 million in 2004, the same time when he left the company.

-In 2005, Evan opened the first H.D.
-Buttercup store in the historic Helms Bakery complex in Los Angeles.
-Over 100,000 square feet of maple floors, redbrick walls and 30-foot exposed beams, the open layout store is powered by solar electricity, carries furniture, gifts and accessories.
-In addition to in-house lines the space houses showrooms of top designers including Timothy Oulton, Andrew Martin, Stark Carpet, Lillian August and Cisco Brothers, making it a popular destination with interior designers.
+In 2005, Cole opened the first H.D.
+Buttercup store in the historic Helms Bakery complex in Los Angeles, which had over 100,000 square feet (9,300 m²) of maple floors, red brick walls, and 30-foot exposed beams.
+The store is powered by solar electricity and carries furniture, gifts and accessories.
+The space houses showrooms of designers Timothy Oulton, Andrew Martin, Stark Carpet, Lillian August, and Cisco Brothers.

-In 2010, Evan Cole opened a 500 square feet H.D.
+In 2010, Cole opened a ~500-square-foot H.D.
 Buttercup store in the SOMA neighborhood (South of Market, San Francisco) of San Francisco.